 Rode made his name at Eintracht before moving on to Bayern Munich and then Borussia Dortmund.
 Like Hinteregger, he is relishing the chance to make his mark at the business end of a top European competition.

-Watch: See why Evan N'Dicka was named Rookie of the Month
+Watch: See why N'Dicka was named February's Rookie of the Month

-Japanese veteran Hasebe skippered the side in Italy, and the 35-year-old delivered another masterful performance.
-A former defensive midfielder, the ex-Wolfsburg stalwart led by example at the heart of the defence, with his anticipation and bravery being central to many of the 32 clearances his side made.
+Hasebe skippered the side in Italy, and the 35-year-old delivered another masterful performance.
+A former defensive midfielder, the ex-Wolfsburg stalwart led by example at the heart of the defence, with his anticipation and bravery being central to many of his side's 32 clearances.

-If the back three don’t manage to keep the Portuguese giants at bay, however, then Trapp might.
-The Germany international has been in fine fettle since returning on loan from PSG, and the 28-year-old made a crucial penalty save in the first match against Inter before earning a second shutout in Milan.
+If the back three don’t manage to keep the Portuguese giants at bay, then Trapp just might.
+The Germany international didn't have his best night in Lisbon, but he has been in fine fettle since returning on loan from PSG.
+The 28-year-old made a crucial penalty save in the first match against Inter before earning a second shutout in Milan.

 5) The Commerzbank factor

 The Frankfurt faithful will have a major role to play as their beloved Eagles attempt to defy the odds and oust Benfica from the competition.
 The Commerzbank-Arena has only witnessed three defeats in the Bundesliga this season - against Werder Bremen, Wolfsburg and Bayern Munich - while in the Europa League there have been four wins and a draw.